|

 • Age: Ownership is most common among adults aged 30-64, with 17.12% of this age group owning a hot tub or spa in 2018.

-• Location: It more common in colder climates, offering an escape from the harsh winter weather.
+• Location: It is more common in colder climates, offering an escape from the harsh winter weather.
 They are also becoming increasingly popular in warmer states as people seek ways to cool off during summer.

 Cost and maintenance: